fmExcense/compositeurdigital.github.io/en/slideshow.md

 ### Folder organization - multiple document type, forced sequence

 You can create a single slideshow with a combination of Powerpoint, PDF and image files.
-Place all files in folder using the `slideshow` extension.
+Place all files in a folder using the `slideshow` extension.

 Example of folder organization :